 When this variable is T an instance is stored in the SQL database when the instance is created by makeinstance.
-Furthermore, the appropriate database records are updated whenever the slots of a View Class instance are modified.

-When this variable is NIL, which is the default value, CLSQL behaves like CommonSQL: instances of view classes are stored or updated in the SQL database only when update-record-from-instance, update-record-from-slot or update-record-from-slots are called.
+When this variable is NIL, which is the default value, CLSQL behaves like CommonSQL: instances of view classes are stored to the SQL database only when update-record-from-slots is called.

 '''

 (let ((instance (make-instance 'foo)))

-(update-records-from-instance instance))
+(update-record-from-slots instance))

 ;; is equivalent to

 (let ((db-auto-sync t))

 (make-instance 'foo))

-;; and

-(progn

-(setf (slot-value instance 'bar) "baz")

-(update-record-from-slot instance 'bar))

-;; is equivalent to

-(let ((db-auto-sync t))

-(setf (slot-value instance 'bar) "baz"))

 '''

+update-record-from-slots